520 Portola Plaza

 To students: in case you want to send me emails regarding enrollment of my classes, please first read the red texts at the bottom of this page.
 Thank you.

 I am a Hedrick Assistant Adjunct Professor at the Department of Mathematics, UCLA, under the mentorship of Prof. Inwon Kim.

 Here is my CV

-Research Interests: PDEs and applied mathematics, especially evolution free boundary problems, fluid-structure interaction, liquid crystals, and complex and active fluids.
+Research Interests: PDEs and applied mathematics, especially evolution free boundary problems, fluid-structure interaction problems, calculus of variations, liquid crystals, complex and active fluids, and optimal transport.

 Publications & Preprints